Didipaldidi/solar-system-using-three.js/README.md

 # Solar System model with Three.js
 This is a basic website that tries to create a 3D model of the solar system using Three.js.

+##How to get started:
-To run the program you can use the glitch.com website and you will need the solar-system.html file, three.js file, OrbitControls.js file, and the assets folder.
+To run the program you can use the glitch.com website, after creating a new project, you can copy this files:
+- the solar-system.html file
+- three.js file
+- OrbitControls.js file
+- the assets folder
-For the assets, you'll need to add them to the Assets in glitch first
+**For the assets, you'll need to add them to the Assets in glitch first

-Here is the live site link: (https://solar-system-model-with-three-js.glitch.me)
+# Here is the live site link: (https://solar-system-model-with-three-js.glitch.me)

 ## What's in this project?